sansbacher/docs/git/README.md

 Your `user.name` and `user.email` which is used for Commits:
 `git config --global user.name "Jane McDeveloper"`
 `git config --global user.email "jane@mcdev.com"`
+And if you want want to use the [native/built-in Windows OpenSSH client](#using-the-native-windows-openssh-client) add:
+`git config --global core.sshCommand "'C:\Windows\System32\OpenSSH\ssh.exe'"`
 Tip: You can omit the `--global` and override Global settings per-repo if needed.

 **Edit Global options visually**, opens in current `core.editor`, see above to specify another editor